 - 1 can (28 ounces) crushed tomatoes

 - 12 ounces Mafalda noodles, can use lasagna noodles broken

 - 1 cup (113 g) mozzarella cheese, shredded

 - 1 cup (113 g) cheddar and Monterey Jack cheese blend, shredded

 - parsley to garnish

-Add in Mafalda noodles and allow soup to simmer for 8 minutes, or until noodles are al dente.
+- Once simmering, add noodles and allow to cook for 8 minutes, or until noodles are al dente.

-Add in heavy cream and cheeses, stir until combined.
+- Add in heavy cream and cheese.
+Stir until the cheeses are melted.

 Thank you for making my recipe!
 You took pictures, right?
 Well go ahead and post them on Instagram!
 Be sure to mention me @iambaker and use the hashtag #YouAreBaker.

 Great recipe.
 I made it and it came out DELICIOUS.
 My kids loved it.
 I added a pound of ground pork and a pound of ground beef.
 Wanted to add a little more spice.